cmusser/vpnd/README.md

 allowing the creation of secure network topologies.

 `vpnd` is designed to be simple and, as a result, secure.
-It requires little configuration.
-It was inspired by other, similar projects, principally QuickTUN, whose author helpfully gave some advice on network configuration while this project was still in the planning stage.
+It requires little configuration. `vpnd` was inspired by other, similar projects, principally QuickTUN, whose author helpfully gave some advice on network configuration while this project was still in the planning stage.

 ## Features

-- Uses cryptographic primitives from the well-regarded NaCl library.
+- Uses NaCl cryptographic primitives. provided by the `libsodium` library.

-- No reduced security modes: no options for unencrypted transport or unchanging nonces.
+- No reduced security modes, such as unencrypted transport or unchanging nonces.

 - Frequently-changing encryption keys increase the difficulty of decrypting recorded flows in the future, even if the initial private keys are compromised.
 This is known as "forward secrecy".

-- BSD only at the moment.
-Linux could be supported by replacing the event handling code (based on `kqueue`) with `epoll` and the `timerfd_*` and `signalfd` family of functions.
+- DragonFlyBSD-only at the moment.
+Support for the other BSDs still needs some minor porting work and Linux is possible as well.
+The status of porting is described below.

 - Layer 3 transport.
 Saves bandwidth and prevents broadcast traffic from traversing the link.